Biden in NYC: Nation must come together to end gun violence

 “We understand how serious this moment is,” Adams said, telling Biden, “Mayor Adams, reporting for duty, ready to serve.”

 Biden listened in on a gun violence strategic partnership meeting, a daily get-together for local, state and federal leaders who share intelligence and information on specific cases.
-He then headed to a school in Queens for a violence interrupters’ community event.
+He then headed to a school in Queens to hear firsthand from a frontline violence intervention community group about efforts to prevent violence.

 Guns are at the center of the debate as the nation grapples with homicides that spiked nationally in 2020, the final year of the Trump administration.
 Even before the spike, 75% of all homicides in the U.S. were due to firearm injuries and guns were responsible for 91% of youth homicides, according to a January report by the U.S. Centers for Disease Control on gun violence and suicides over 2018-19.